redwoodjs/redwoodjs-com-archive/docs/webpackConfiguration.md

 yarn rw dev --forward="--port=1234 --open=false"
 ```

-This will run your application's Web client on port `1234` and disable automatic browser window openning.
+This will run your application's Web client on port `1234` and disable automatic browser window opening.

 #### Example: Allow External Host Access
 If you're running Redwood in dev mode and try to test your application from an external source (i.e. outside your network), you'll get “Invalid Host Header”.
 To enable this workflow, you can run the following: